-For more information about supporting this area, please contact Clare Flynn-Scarcelli, Director of Development and External Relations, at [email protected] or 01494 895552.
+For more information about supporting this area, please contact the Development Office at [email protected]

 "We believe it is so important to make Wycombe Abbey accessible to the largest number of people as possible, regardless of their background.
 Hence, we are keen to get involved in projects surrounding bursary development.
 We hope bringing attention to this matter will help bursaries support the greatest number of pupils at School in a sensitive, effective manner."

 - Head Girl Team